asha23/trumps/trumps-frontend/README.md

 ## TODOS

-Make the per_page value dynamic - it could be
+Make the WordPress posts per_page value dynamic in the API Url.
+Currently it's set to 100.
-Wite some tests for everything
+Wite some unit tests for everything.
-Make the whole thing 100% ES6 - Currently it's a bit of a hotchpotch
+Make the whole thing 100% ES6 - Currently it's a bit of a hotchpotch.
 Learn more React!!!
 (Obviously)
 Sort out the issue when a value is 10 - The other player wins - Odd
 DON'T USE LOCALSTORAGE - Learn Redux.
-Add a star Trump Card
+Add a star Trump Card.
-Lots of refactoring to make this all far more streamlined
+Lots of refactoring to make this all far more streamlined.